ComScore

 • Time Commitment: 1 hour and 40 minutes

-• Why We Love It: no bake, crowd-pleaser, kid-friendly, beginner-friendly
+• Why I Love It: no bake, crowd-pleaser, kid-friendly, beginner-friendly

-No-bake desserts are our love language.
-We have a *major* crush on this layered treat made with store-bought ladyfingers, raspberry jam and ricotta-cream cheese filling.
+Fun fact: No-bake desserts are my love language.
+And currently, I have a *major* crush on this layered treat made with store-bought ladyfingers, raspberry jam and ricotta-cream cheese filling.
+Chill it overnight (or for at least one hour) before serving.

 32. Cheesecake Thumbprint Cookies